 This post is sponsored by CED.

-The CED Life Science Conference is presented in partnership with the North Carolina Biotechnology Center and North Carolina Biosciences Organization, and has grown exponentially since its inception in 1991.
-Each year, the Conference attracts more than 800 industry professionals and investors.
+The CED Life Science Conference 2012 is presented in partnership with the North Carolina Biotechnology Center and North Carolina Biosciences Organization.
+Early registration and a full conference agenda can be found online at: http://www.cednc.org/lifescience.

 Note: CED is running a special promotion — anyone who registers prior to 2012 will be entered to win a free conference pass (for themselves or a colleague).
 Act now for your chance to win!